asantos00/website/content/blog/mistakes-react-redux/mistakes-react-redux.md

 }
 ```

+And them you just `map` through the _todos_ to display them, it works right?

+Huuuum... not really.

-You probably detected some of the mistakes happening here.
+You've probably spotted some of the mistakes.

 Starting by the redundancy of the `selectedTodo`.
 What will happen if you update the `selectedTodo`?
 Will you have to remember to go to the list and update it again?
 Or will you forget and get incoherent data?

 What happens if you want to access the todo with the `id = 3`?
 Yes, we will have to iterate on the list, to try to find it.
+That's ok for now, but we know it is going to be a problem.

 ## Lesson 3.1 - Design your store like a database

 Think about what queries are you going to do to your database?
 What are the indexes?
 Is it going to be updated?
 Or just read?

-Store items by id, use references, it **is a database**.
+Store items by indexes, use references, it **is a database**.

 ```javascript
 const state = {